kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 ### Upgrade / Downgrade Strategy

-Proposed user impacting changes are as follows:
-* Deprecate and remove subset of klog flags
-* Split log output (previously only stderr) into stdout/stderr based on type (info/error)

-In case of the first change, we will be following K8s deprecation policy.
+For removal of klog specific flags we will be following K8s deprecation policy.
 There will be 3 releases between informing users about deprecation and full removal.
 During deprecation period there will not be any changes in behavior for clusters using deprecated features, however after removal there will not be a way to restore previous behavior.
 3 releases should be enough heads up for users to make necessary changes to avoid breakage.

-In case of changing log output, we will introduce a temporary flag `--logtostdout` that will allow users to flip back to previous behavior.
-This flag too will be marked as deprecated and removed with same period.

 ### Version Skew Strategy